Heavy snow, flooding and severe weather to affect eastern half of U.S.

-Temperatures will spike ahead of the storm system, leaping 20 degrees or more above seasonal norms and flirting with 70 degrees as far north as Washington D.C.
-Readings will plummet behind the system it drags a strong cold front all the way to the Eastern Seaboard.
+Temperatures will spike ahead of the storm system, leaping 20 degrees or more above seasonal norms and flirting with 70 degrees as far north as Washington, D.C.
+Readings will plummet behind the system as it drags a strong cold front all the way to the Eastern Seaboard.

 It comes after a stretch of tranquil weather that dominated last week, spelling a sudden end to the quiet stretch as a multifaceted arsenal of threats looms.

 On Tuesday morning, the impetus for the system, a lobe of high-altitude cold air, low pressure and spin, was diving southeast in the skies over California.
-That will shift toward the Four Corners and transfer its energy to a zone of low pressure in the Texas Panhandle — which will slide through the Ohio Valley — by Wednesday.
+That will shift toward the Four Corners and transfer its energy by Wednesday to a zone of low pressure in the Texas Panhandle — low pressure that will then slide through the Ohio Valley.

-Millions of Americans from Kansas City to Chicago to central Michigan will find themselves on the storm’s cold side, while places like Dallas, Jackson, Miss., Memphis, Birmingham and Atlanta will bask in the system’s mild “warm sector.”
-That divide will govern who will see what — heavy snow or severe thunderstorms — before a 30 degree drop in temperatures as Old Man Winter regains control late week.
+Millions of Americans from Kansas City to Chicago to central Michigan will find themselves on the storm’s cold side, while places such as Dallas, Jackson, Miss., Memphis, Birmingham and Atlanta will bask in the system’s mild “warm sector.”
+That divide will govern who will see what — heavy snow or severe thunderstorms — before a 30-degree drop in temperatures as Old Man Winter regains control late in the week.

 Where severe weather is likely